 HtmlTerm is an HTML5 based WebSocket client intended to be an alternative to fTelnet for platforms that do not support Flash.
-Since HTML5 is a moving target it has not been kept as up to date as fTelnet, and HtmlTerm is now lacking some features fTelnet possesses, but it still works quite well.
+It lagged behind fTelnet in features for quite some time, but is now almost up to par (basically RIP support is the only difference now).

 fTelnet and HtmlTerm are free for non-commercial use.
 The release archives may be freely re-distributed, provided that they remain in their original, un-modified state.
 The software itself may be incorporated into a larger project, provided the larger project is also free (for example, like Jamie Cameron did for Webmin).
 A link back to http://www.ftelnet.ca would be appreciated in such uses.